Add Creativity To Discount And You Have Innovation

 You know how you add food coloring when you make cakes and icing?
 Maybe the same principle could be used to building materials.

-UPDATE: This article about a TED Talk about joy shows you what color can do (it's a MUST WATCH)
+Related: This article about where joy is shows you what color can do, is a MUST WATCH

 Make sure you download my workbook and get my Sunday letters.